About Me

 Curiosity

 Every question is a doorway to another one.
-I like asking “why” until I run out of answers — and then trying to build a new one.
+I like asking “why” until I run out of answers.

 Persistence